-Nest announced a new, cheaper version of its learning thermostat at the end of August, designed to be more accessible thanks to its $169 price point.
+Nest announced a cheaper version of its learning thermostat in August 2017 in the US, called the Thermostat E, designed to be more accessible than its Thermostat 3.0 thanks to its $169 price point.

-The big question is how does Nest Thermostat E compared to the more expensive, $249 Nest Thermostat 3.0 however?
+The big question is how does Nest Thermostat E (US-only) compare to the more expensive, $249 Nest Thermostat 3.0 however?
 Here are the two devices against each other explaining how they differ in design, feature and hardware specifications.

 Nest Thermostat E vs Nest Thermostat 3.0: Design